ScrierOne/Assorted-Adjustments/README.md

 ### Lazy Companion AI

-This AI is meant to automate tasks that are repetitive, trivial, or otherwise unfun, and to prevent them from deciding to do things you probably don't want them to.
+This AI is meant to automate tasks that are repetitive, trivial, or otherwise unfun, and to prevent companions from deciding to do things you probably don't want them to.
 It's not meant to be anywhere near smart enough to play the game for you.

 Characters can be set to automatically attack enemies they see.
 They will then attack the nearest enemy they see that their equipped weapon can affect.
 Characters wielding melee weapons will not attack fire shielded enemies unless they have 100% resistance to the fire shield's damage type.
 Characters wielding ranged weapons will automatically switch to melee when attacked by in close quarters combat and then back to ranged once the enemy is gone.
 The combat AI will not target NPCs classified as innocent, like civilians who might have become hostile as the result of a failed pickpocketing.